arsm/arsm.github.io/_pages/publications.md

 Conference papers
 ======

-21. [C] M. Kolahdoozi*, <b>A. Sepas-Moghaddam</b> and A. Etemad “Learning Face Structure Trees for Expression Recognition”, Submitted to <i>Conference on Automatic Face and Gesture Recognition</i>.
+21. [C] M. Kolahdoozi*, <b>A. Sepas-Moghaddam</b> and A. Etemad “Learning Face Structure Trees for Expression Recognition <i>Conference on Automatic Face and Gesture Recognition</i>, virtual, Dec.
+2021.

 20. [C] H. Uppal*, <b>A. Sepas-Moghaddam</b>, M. Greenspan, and A. Etemad, “Teacher-Student Modality Hallucination for Enhanced Face Recognition”, <i>IEEE Conference on Computer